joedooley/sportport-active/wp-content/plugins/wp-retina-2x/readme.txt

 * Fix: There was an issue with local path for a few installs.
 * Add: Introduced $wr2x_extra_debug for extra developer debug (might be handy).
 * Fix: Issues with retina images outside the uploads directory.
-* Info: Please write a review for the plugin if you are happy with it.
-I am trying my best to make this plugin to work with every kind of WP install and system :)

-= 3.2.4 =
 * Add: Custom CDN Domain support (check the "Custom CDN Domain" option).
 * Fix: Removed a console.log that was forgotten ;)
 * Change: different way of getting the temporary folder to write files (might help in a few cases).